Old Testament Congregation of Alabama

 In his ecclesiastical capacity, Reverend Rabbi Summers provides oversight on theological content, historical interpretations, and religious services, serving as the congregation's authority on the application of the Hebrew Scriptures.

 Born into a prominent rabbinical family in Los Angeles, Summers is the grandson of Rabbi Allan Summers, a leading Jewish community leader who spearheaded interdenominational cooperation in post-war California.
 He is also a descendant of the Czech and Hungarian lineage of Judah Loew ben Bezalel, the Maharal of Prague.
 Abraham received an intensive theological education at Hebrew preparatory schools, including the Wisconsin Institute for Torah Study.
 There, he undertook a rigorous dual curriculum emphasizing the Masoretic Texts, Hebrew Philosophy, and the Mussar Movement, requiring strict proficiency in the biblical English, Hebrew, and Aramaic.
-He subsequently attended the University of Southern California’s Sol Price School of Public Policy, where he graduated with a Dean's Merit Award, earning degrees in Urban Planning and Real Estate Development.
+He subsequently attended the University of Southern California’s Sol Price School of Public Policy, where he graduated cum laude with a Dean's Merit Award, earning degrees in Urban Planning and Real Estate Development.

 Summers authored an English Targum on the Book of Deuteronomy.
 Beyond his biblical leadership, he has also been a guest lecturer on entrepreneurship and finance at Columbia Law School, advised public and private companies, and had a career in the music industry as the lead guitarist, songwriter, and business manager with a nationally touring rock band.
 Today, Summers brings his unique blend of deep scriptural knowledge and executive business acumen to his leadership roles at the Old Testament Congregation of Alabama, guiding both its spiritual mission and its corporate administration.